Mr. Pacman

-Mr. Pacman is a bitpop/gamewave (or as the band calls themselves, "8-bit hero gangsta rock") band from Denver, Colorado.
-Described as a performance art project as well as a band, Mr. Pacman's live shows include martial arts fighting with monsters, outrageous 1980s-style retro-futuristic outfits, and their signature Commodore 64-inspired electronic music with a rock attitude.
-Although most musicians who use the MOS Technology SID chip do so only in the studio, Mr. Pacman uses a SidStation, controlled by his keytar, live on stage, and the Silver Ghost uses a Commodore SX-64 as a bass synthesizer.
-(Daniel Eriksson, who helped design the SidStation, was the first to use a Sidstation live on stage, at mekke 2000; Goto80 was the first to use a SID chip live onstage at the ECC in 1993.)
+Mr. Pacman is a bitpop/gamewave band (or as the band calls themselves, "8-bit hero gangsta rock") from Denver, Colorado.
+Described as a performance art project as well as a band, Mr. Pacman's live shows include martial arts fighting with monsters, 1980s-style retro-futuristic outfits, and their signature Commodore 64-inspired electronic music with a rock attitude.
 Many Mr. Pacman songs are based on songs from classic video games, such as the Mega Man series.